imak101/MusicBee-UserCosmetics/README.md

 # Features

 - Add a picture and username to be displayed in an individual panel
+- Option to round picture's corners

 ### TODO

-- Add border options for profile picture
 - Add additional positioning options for username and picture
 - Add custom color option for back and foreground
 - Add greeting options
+- Add GIF support(?)
 - And more...

 # Screenshots (as of v0.1.2)